VITALISED/Thaumium/README.md

 # Thaumium

-Thaumium is a No Man's Sky reverse engineering project that really doesn't do anything at the moment but it's pretty cool.
+Thaumium is a No Man's Sky reverse engineering project currently just as a scratchpad for 4.13.